 “Did you do this?”
 His voice, accusing.

 The meaning of “this” remains unclear.
-A glass left on the counter.
+A glass was left on the counter.
 A door left ajar.
-A light left on.
-The television too loud.
-The offense varies and often makes no logical sense.
+A light was left on.
+The television is too loud.
+The offence varies and often makes no logical sense.
 But the pattern is always the same: I am accused of actions I never committed, actions I would avoid because I am so careful, so hypervigilant about avoiding any reason for attention, for anger, for danger.

 “No,” I say, my voice small.
 This is true.
 I was innocent of whatever he accuses me of.
 But truth carries no power here.

-Freyd (2008) explains that betrayal trauma occurs when those we depend upon for survival violate our trust, creating wounds that extend beyond the traumatic event itself to undermine our capacity to trust our own reality (pp. 76-77).
+Freyd (2008) explains that betrayal trauma occurs when those we depend upon for survival violate our trust, creating wounds that extend beyond the traumatic event itself to undermine our capacity to trust our own reality (Freyd, 2008).

 The Fracturing of Reality